Pre-Physical Therapy

 The degree in Health Sciences is offered by the Department of Kinesiology through the College of Natural Sciences and Mathematics.
 The purpose of the Health Sciences Program is to serve as a degree that is focused on pre-professional preparation for entrance into graduate programs.
 This program, specifically through an identified area of concentration, will help students recognize and meet specific entrance requirements for health-related degree programs at the master's or doctoral level.
 Students should meet with their advisor to discuss their concentration and steps after graduation.

-Through the BS Health Sciences degree program at Dallas Baptist University, along with many degrees, students have the opportunity to gain practical experiences through both for credit and not for credit internship and observation experiences.
-These experiential learning opportunities are critical to the development and execution of many of the core values that are prioritized by the American Physical Therapy Association such as accountability, altruism, compassion, excellence, integrity, professional duty, and social responsibility.
+Through the BS Health Sciences degree program at Dallas Baptist University, students have the opportunity to gain practical experiences both for credit and not-for-credit internship and observation experiences.
+These experiential learning opportunities are critical to the development and execution of many of the core values that are prioritized by the American Physical Therapy Association, such as accountability, altruism, compassion, excellence, integrity, professional duty, and social responsibility.

-Physical therapy is a career-focused in movement and the improvement in the quality of life and performance through exercise prescription, therapy modalities, and patient education (APTA, 2020).
-Physical therapists are involved in the diagnosis and treatment of multiple age groups and activity levels in a multitude of settings such as hospitals, outpatient clinics, universities, and sport and fitness facilities among others.
+Physical therapy is a career focused on movement and the improvement in the quality of life and performance through exercise prescription, therapy modalities, and patient education (APTA).
+Physical therapists are involved in the diagnosis and treatment of multiple age groups and activity levels in a multitude of settings, such as hospitals, outpatient clinics, universities, and sports and fitness facilities, among others.
 The path to becoming a Doctor of Physical Therapy is rigorous and competitive as it requires an undergraduate degree, a Doctor of Physical Therapy degree, and state licensure.
-With an expected job growth rate of 18% through 2029 and an average median salary of $89,440 (bls.gov, 2020), this is certainly an expanding field where you can exercise your calling to serve others through human movement and rehabilitation.
+With an expected job growth rate of 19% through 2032 and an average median salary of $97,720 per year (bls.gov, 2024), this is certainly an expanding field where you can exercise your calling to serve others through human movement and rehabilitation.

-Although Dallas Baptist University will not be your final stop on your journey to become a Doctor of Physical Therapy, we are well-equipped to provide you everything you will need in order to feel confident as you apply to these advanced degree programs during your final semesters of your undergraduate preparation.
+Although Dallas Baptist University will not be your final stop on your journey to becoming a Doctor of Physical Therapy, we are well-equipped to provide you with everything you will need in order to feel confident as you apply to these advanced degree programs during the final semesters of your undergraduate preparation.

-As you pursue your undergraduate degree, it would be wise to focus on building tools to prepare you for applying to your advanced degree program.
-Physical Therapy school applications often focus on follow components:
+• As you pursue your undergraduate degree, it would be wise to focus on building tools to prepare you for applying to your advanced degree program.
+Physical Therapy school applications often focus on the following components:

 • Academic Record (GPA and Pre-Requisites)